Arraiz/sgvls/readme.md

 - first create the virtual enviroment

-        python3 -m venv venv (venv is just the name)
+        python3 -m venv venv (venv is just the name) (if a venv is already created just do) source venv/bin/activate

 - second install ALL the packages